revelaction/ical-git/README.md

 url = "git@github.com:yourusername/your-repo.git"
 ```

-For instructions on managing and creating iCal files, see the [Managing iCal Files](ical.md#managing-ical-files) section.

-# Managing iCal Files

-For instructions on managing iCal files, see the [Managing iCal Files](ical.md) section.

-### Local Filesystem

-Alternatively, you can specify a path to a local filesystem directory containing your iCal files.
-This method is useful for testing or when you prefer to manage your iCal files locally.
+Alternatively, you can specify a path to a local filesystem directory
+containing your iCal files.
+This method is useful for testing or when you

-Example configuration in `icalgit.toml`:
+prefer to manage your iCal files locally.

 ```toml
 [fetcher_filesystem]
 directory = "/path/to/local/ical/files"
 ```

+# Managing iCal Files

+For instructions on managing iCal files, see the [Managing iCal Files](ical.md) section.

 # Command line options